 The rangoli below shows the rangoli. after it is filled with colours, for festivals of joy like Holi, Navaratri and Diwali

 This rangoli (on the left ) is also a type of flower design at the centre and along the edge of each flower motifs are drawn to get a free hand rangoli in the image above.
 Then finally the gaps are filled with white, brown, red, light pink and blue lines to match the colours filled in the basic rangoli.
 The remaining gaps are filled with colourful dots of different colours instead of filling up the entire area with colour rangoli powder..
-A similar rangoli has already been posted earlier in a post on simple free hand kolam, .
+A similar rangoli is in simple free hand kolam, .
 A central square is decorated with spiral patterns on all four sides with number of spiral designs decreasing to one.
 Then fill the central square with colours and add a rangoli border to the design.
 The rangoli centre can be decorated with free hand designs as shown.